kostasmarkopoulos/home-soc-lab/README.md

 workflow of a SOC analyst: ingesting endpoint logs into a SIEM, simulating adversary techniques, writing detections, and triaging the resulting alerts.

-> Status: 🚧 In progress — log ingestion complete (Security, System, and Sysmon
+> **Status:** Log ingestion complete (Security, System, and Sysmon flowing into
-> all flowing into Splunk).
-Attack simulation and detections coming next.
+> Splunk).
+Four detections built and documented across two log sources, mapped to
+> MITRE ATT&CK.

 ---